Pan Scroll Zoom 2: Flores & Prats

 RF: Luckily, yes.
 For a start every individual project had to be inscribed within the previous masterplan and therefore there was a lot of exchange and adjustment within each of the groups.
-During the official meetings we clearly sensed that a lot of conversation had occurred before among students.
+During the studio meetings we clearly sensed that a lot of conversation had occurred before among students.

 EP: We tried to keep spirits up.
-Just after lockdown we asked each student to show us pictures of where they were, to become more acquainted with each other.
+Just after lockdown we asked each student to show us pictures of where they were to become more acquainted with each other.
 It became a new community, dislocated in space, but with numerous points of convergence.

 RF: We used a few breaks in the calendar to generate a certain rhythm.
 In particular, a video workshop run by Jonny Pugh, who we had already collaborated with on our website, was important to relaunch the intensity of the studio.
 Each student produced a small movie to animate the graphic documents that they had produced so far.